awsdocs/aws-launch-wizard-user-guide/doc_source/how-launch-wizard-works.md

 When the deployment is complete, Launch Wizard creates your databases and make them highly available by creating an Always On Availability Group\.

 When you create an availability group, you provide a network share that is used to perform an initial data synchronization\.
-As you progress through the New Availability Group wizard, a full backup for each selected database is taken and placed in the share\.
+As you progress through the New Availability Group Wizard, a full backup for each selected database is created and placed in the share\.
 The secondary node connects to the share and restores the database backups before joining the availability group\.

+### Failover clustering<a name="launch-wizard-how-it-works-failover-clustering"></a>

+Launch Wizard sets up and installs SQL Server failover clustering on Windows on each of the nodes that uses PowerShell DSC modules, which is the first step it takes to configure the cluster\.
+Next, Launch Wizard adds the specified account as the domain account to the cluster group\.

+You can use either license\-included AMIs or your own custom AMIs\.
+If you use license\-included AMIs, they must be Windows or SQL license\-included AMIs\.

 ## Implementation details for deployment on Linux<a name="launch-wizard-implementation-linux"></a>